jangia/python-to-rust/README.md

 Example project demonstrating a step-by-step Python-to-Rust rewrite of a log file parser.
 Each branch represents a stage in the process, from initial Python implementation through contract testing to a full Rust port validated by property-based testing.

+You can find the whole blog series [here](https://jangiacomelli.com/blog/ai-powered-rewrite-python-to-rust/)

 ## Setup

 ```bash